bbglab/oncodrive3d/README.md

 make
 ```

-2. Export the path for PDB_Tool to your environment variables.

-Open your configuration file for the Bash shell environment:
+2. Open your configuration file for the Bash shell environment.

 ```bash
 nano ~/.bashrc
 ```

-Add the following line to your configuraion file:
+3. Add the following line to your configuraion file to export the path for
+PDB_Tool to your enviroment variable:

 ```bash
 export PATH="$PATH:/workspace/projects/clustering_3d/external_tools/PDB_Tool"